 Ishikawa: ``However, we felt that it was difficult for indirect departments like ours, that is, departments that did not directly generate profits, to have people understand the necessity.
 I started thinking about what I could do to become a department that doesn't suffer."

-After thinking about how to increase the value of the information resource room, Ishikawa finally decided to create original content that could only be found at NOMURA.
+In his quest to enhance the value of the information and materials room, Ishikawa arrived at the decision to create original content that could only be found at NOMURA Co.,Ltd.

 Ishikawa: “In 1992, our company published a 100-year corporate history, ``Display 100 Year Journey.''The company history room happened to be part of the reference room at the Osaka Office.
 I was watching the production process.